shsjxzh/shsjxzh.github.io/_pages/tools.md

 Progamming Languages
 --------------------

-My most fluent programming at the moment is [Python](https://www.python.org), although I'm working on learning [Julia](https://www.julialang.org)!
+My most fluent programming at the moment is probably still [Python](https://www.python.org), although [Julia](https://www.julialang.org) is actually what I use most frequently and my fluency is growing fast!

+Julia packages I rely on include [Flux](https://fluxml.ai) for building machine learning models, [UnicodePlots](https://github.com/Evizero/UnicodePlots.jl) for quick dataviz in the terminal, as well as various tools from the [JuliaGraphs](https://github.com/JuliaGraphs/LightGraphs.jl) and [SciML](https://sciml.ai) ecosystems.

-I use a lot of different Python packages too.
-For data-wrangling, I couldn't live without [Pandas](https://pandas.pydata.org) or the rest of the [SciPy](https://www.scipy.org) ecosystem, especially NumPy for mathy things and matplotlib for visualization.
+Python packages of note: For data-wrangling, I couldn't live without [Pandas](https://pandas.pydata.org) or the rest of the [SciPy](https://www.scipy.org) ecosystem, especially NumPy for mathy things and matplotlib for visualization.
 [Seaborn](https://seaborn.pydata.org) is another great visualization package built on top of matplotlib.
 For simple parallelization tasks, [Joblib](https://joblib.readthedocs.io/en/latest/) makes life a lot easier.
 And for interacting with HDF5 files super simply, [deepdish](https://deepdish.readthedocs.io/en/latest/) (sadly no longer maintained) is also pretty great.

 [Git](https://git-scm.com) is a great and near-ubiquitous version-control system.
-I'm at a pretty basic level of git competency, and like many people, I also use [GitHub](https://www.github.com).
+I'm at a pretty basic level of git competency, and like many people, I also use [GitHub](https://www.github.com) and [ungit](https://github.com/FredrikNoren/ungit) for visualizing the tree.

 Maybe it hardly bears mentioning, but a big barrier for many new computationalists is getting familiar with a Unix environment.
 If this is something you are (or someone who know is) dealing with, I heartily recommend [Unix for the Beginning Mage](http://lab46.corning-cc.edu/_media/haas/ufbm.pdf) as a whimsical yet effective learning tool.